 Wandering around one such community I noticed this young girl.
 She was alone, sitting on a wall, and appeared to be simply passing time.
 She was perhaps forty meters away from me.
 Looking through a long telephoto lens I observed her long, thick, slightly curly, flowing black hair.
 She was "pure-blood" Quichua.
 I studied her through my lens for a while.
 Although I was in a village of mainly "pure-blood" Quichua, there was something about this girl's mannerisms that made her appear to be a philosopher of remote, Andean life!

 Eventually I approached her to ask permission to take photos.
 Because of her young age I'd expected a negative response but she was very willing and immediately started posing for me like a professional child model.
 That was not the kind of photo I wanted so I thanked her and walked away.
 She remained there and continued her philosophizing.
 When I was once again about forty meters away from her I swapped back to the long telephoto and turned around.
 I now realized that she had been observing me the whole time.
-I lifted my camera and, perhaps intentionally, she stared right into it to produce this photo.If you enjoyed reading this article, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+I lifted my camera and, perhaps intentionally, she stared right into it to produce this photo.If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!